sempernow/refpages/REFs/GitOps.md

 and <dfn title="A development practice of pipelining an automated merge, build and test of incremental code changes that are recorded and otherwise controlled by immutable versioning">Continuous Integration</dfn> and <dfn title="A development practice of pipelining and automated release and deployment such that the process has visibility and feedback by all team members">[Continuous Delivery](Continuous-Delivery-process-diagram.png)</dfn> (__CI/CD__).

+### Why

+#### Q:

+How many possible configurations are there for five machines, each with two services that can each be in one of three states?

+#### A:

+There are __59,049 possible configurations__.

+Work:

+Since each machine has 2 services, and each service can independently be in one of 3 states, the number of configurations for the services on one machine is:

+    3 states/service × 3 states/service = 9

+For 5 machines, the number of configurations is __9__ configurations/machine __raised to the power of 5__,
+since each machine has 9 possible configurations.

+So, the total number of configurations for all machines is:

+    9^5 = 59,049 configurations.

+Now consider some dozen hosts on a LAN.

+- More than two systemd services?
+- Each service has more than 3 parameters, and parameters imply at least two settings, often more.

+6 services, each with 5 possible states is 15,625 (5^6) per machine.
+For six hosts, thats __1.45 × 10^25__ (15625^6) possible configurations.

 ### Principles

 1. __Declarative__